emrahcom/emrah-docs/distro/ucs.md

     https://updates.software-univention.de/download/images/UCS-KVM-Image.qcow2
 ```

-### FQDNs an IPs
+### FQDNs and IPs

-- ucs.mydomain.corp
+- `ucs.mydomain.corp`
-- ucs-sso.mydomain.corp
+- `ucs-sso.mydomain.corp`
-- ucs-sso-ng.mydomain.corp
+- `ucs-sso-ng.mydomain.corp`

-- 172.17.0.0/16 is already reserved for `Docker` containers.
+- `172.17.0.0/16` is already reserved for `Docker` containers.
 Don't use an IP
+  from this block as the server IP.
+- `172.16.1.0/24` started to be used by `UCS` after `Keycloak` installation.
-  from this block as the server IP
+  Don't use an IP from this block as the server IP.
 - An IP from 172.18.18.0/24 on `br1` is OK

 ### Installation